opentdf/platform/README.md

 Our native gRPC service functions are generated from `proto` definitions using [Buf](https://buf.build/docs/introduction).

-The `Makefile` provides command scripts to invoke `Buf` and the `buf.gen.yaml`, including OpenAPI docs, grpc docs, and the generated code.
+The `Makefile` provides command scripts to invoke `Buf` with the `buf.gen.yaml` config, including OpenAPI docs, grpc docs, and the generated code.

 For convenience, the `make pre-build` script checks if you have the necessary dependencies for `proto -> gRPC` generation.